tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 growing, and fast.

 "But Max," you say, "Python compiler libraries like Numba clearly work just fine.
-Are you lying?
+Just-in-time compilers have been doing this for years.
 What's the deal?"

+Just-in-time compilers can be so effective because can speculate on things that are not compile-time constants.
+Then, if the assumption is no longer true, they can fall back on a (slower) interpreter.
+This interpreter deoptimization is part of what makes JITs hard to understand and does not much help with compiling code ahead-of-time.

-Numba is great.
+And Numba is great!
 The team put in a lot of hard work and solid engineering and built a compiler that produces very fast numerical code.
 But it doesn't exactly compile *Python*.
 It compiles a superficially similar language that is much less dynamic and is focused on numerics.
 For people who work with data analytics and machine learning, this is incredible!
 Unfortunately, it doesn't generalize to arbitrary Python code.